Your Monday briefing – The New York Times

 Now, a break from the news

 The medieval system works quite well.
 But it requires that every fourth year be leap, and 2020 is one.
-We will have an additional day, on February 29, so that the calendar is back in line with the real time it takes for the Earth to go around the sun: 365.24 days.
+We will have an additional day, on February 29, to re-align the calendar with the real time it takes for the Earth to go around the sun: 365.24 days.

-To keep the calendar in balance, every century, we skip the leap year, and every fourth century, we don't.
-(For those of you who plan ahead, the next jump will be 2100).
+To keep the calendar in balance, every century we skip the leap year, and every fourth century we don't.
+(For those of you who plan well in advance, the next jump will be 2100).

 Another marker: Earth's elliptical orbit means that there is a point when the planet is farthest from our star, and another when it is closer.

-You may not have noticed, but that closest pass happened this weekend: the perihelion.
-The opposite, the furthest point, will arrive in early July.
+You may not have noticed, but that closest pass, known as perihelion, occurred over the weekend.
+The furthest point will arrive in early July.

 Looking for something earlier and more obvious to celebrate?
 Our next solar marker is an equinox.
 "Day,quot; and "night,quot; will be divided equally on March 19 or 20 (depending on your time zone).